-Finally, introducing de-radicalization-related syllabi in educational curricula, in schools, colleges and Universities.
+Finally, introducing deradicalisation related syllabi in educational curriculum for schools, colleges and universities.
 Academic research in these areas should be encouraged to feed government policies.
-Think Tanks must be encouraged to focus and reflect on the issues with a view to coming up with solutions.
+Think tanks must be encouraged to focus and reflect on the issues with a view to coming up with solutions.